Mrdigs/Bootstrap.jsp/README.md

 * Extensions to the Data API, giving you even more control of the behaviour of your components, without writing a single line of JavaScript.

-* In-line documentation and auto-complete (in IDEs supporting these features only).
+* In-line documentation and auto-complete (in IDEs supporting these features only), so you can see what tags and attributes are available and what they do from within your editor.

 * The Bootstrap.jsp distribution comes with Bootstrap 3.1.1 bundled, so you can just install the jar file and away you go.